acesonder/outsincCA/PHASE2_QUESTIONNAIRE.md

 30. Should the system alert staff when inventory falls below minimum thresholds?yes

 ### Order Placement & Processing
-31. Should clients be able to place orders online themselves?
+31. Should clients be able to place orders online themselves? yes
-32. Should workers be able to place orders on behalf of clients?
+32. Should workers be able to place orders on behalf of clients? yes
-33. Should orders support both pickup and delivery/dropoff options?
+33. Should orders support both pickup and delivery/dropoff options? yes
-34. Should clients be able to schedule pickup times in advance?
+34. Should clients be able to schedule pickup times in advance? yes
-35. Should the system send order confirmation notifications?
+35. Should the system send order confirmation notifications? yes

 ### Order Fulfillment & Tracking
 36. Should workers receive notifications of pending orders?